shivannis/xandr-docs-public/xandr-docs/invest/additional-geo-restrictions-ali.md

 ---
 title: Microsoft Invest - Additional Geo Restrictions
-description: In this article, learn about the geographic targeting restrictions for impressions that the users are viewing.
-These restrictions help in customizing content delivery. ms.date: 10/28/2023
+description: Learn about the geographic targeting restrictions for impressions that the users are viewing; these restrictions help in customizing content delivery. ms.date: 10/28/2023
 ---